ASA logo

 ASA is a Sydney-based non-profit association focused on mental health and cultural exchange for East Asian communities navigating migration, cultural transition, family restructuring, study/work pressure, and social integration.

-We focus on adaptation stress, identity reconstruction, intergenerational communication, and social support network development with culturally sensitive pathways.
+We focus on adaptation stress, identity reconstruction, intergenerational communication, and the development of social support networks through culturally sensitive pathways.

 Migration & Cultural Integration

-Adaptation-focused community programs, language-culture communication support, and belonging building
+Adaptation-focused community programs, language and cultural communication support, and belonging-building

 Mental Health Support